Tyabb Airfield Community Reference Group

 Please note separate advice regarding noise complaints can be found here https://www.mornpen.vic.gov.au/Community-Services/Health-Wellbeing/Health-Safety/Environmental-nuisance-complaints#section-6

-The first meeting of the CRG was held on the 14th June 2018, and an initial summary of the main points that were discussed is attached in the link below:
+The most recent meeting (Meeting 2) of the CRG was held on 1 August 2018, and a summary of the main points that were discussed is attached in the link below:

 Summary of main points - Tyabb Community Reference Group meeting 14 June 2018(PDF, 106KB)